mari3mmi/CImg-heightmaps/README.md

 # Loading a height map with CImg
-computer graphics assignment: loading a heightmap with CImg
+computer graphics: loading a heightmap with CImg